-All meetings are held virtually, except for one face-to-face meeting per year.
-In-person meetings are primarily held in our office locations (Canberra, Sydney, Brisbane).
+Meetings are held virtually, except for one face-to-face meeting per year.
+In-person meetings are primarily held in Agency office locations (Canberra, Sydney, Brisbane).

 What is the average length of time for a meeting?

 Meetings are typically scheduled for 2.5 hours.